-I’m a “visual” person, very attentive to what is around me.
+I’m a “visual” person, attentive to what is around me.
 I often find my attention being drawn in different directions.
 I discovered photography in high school.
 But my passion guided me to a career helping others and I became a Pediatrician.
 I practiced Pediatrics for over 35 years, caring for infants and children.
 I maintained my interest in photography while working, but it wasn’t until after retiring, that I began to devote my time to photography, studying, practicing and experimenting.

 Share this Page